jtannen/jtannen.github.io/about.md

 I blog about Philadelphia politics at [sixtysixwards.com](sixtysixwards.com).

-I was a founding member of Facebook's Algorithmic Fairness team, eventually managing it.
+In 2018, I was a founding researcher on Facebook's Algorithmic Fairness team, and in 2019 began managing its engineering team.

-Today I manage the ML-based Message Testing team at Blue Rose Research helping Democrats win elections.
+In 2022, I joined Blue Rose Research to help Democrats win elections.
+Today, I manage our Heterogeneous Treatment Effects Message Testing team.

 ​Views expressed here are solely my own.